graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

 - QueryBuilder "named children"
 - QueryBuilder itself
 - `build.getTypeAndIdentifiersFromNodeId`
+- hacks to ensure the type is loaded before we reference it by name

 TODO: find an alternative to the `@scope` directive.

-The other major change, and the reason for the above changes, is that instead of using resolvers, Version 5 uses plans. _Technically_ you can continue to use resolvers when dealing with external systems, but you will need to use plans to replace the above directive behavior so you might as well adopt plans, right?
+The reason for the above changes is that instead of using resolvers, Version 5 uses plans. _Technically_ you can continue to use resolvers when dealing with external systems, but you will need to use plans to replace the above directive behavior so you might as well adopt plans, right? :wink:
-:wink:

 ## `@requires`